muradwahid/dummy-text-block/test.md

 This is a custom Gutenberg block that allows users to generate complex block structures quickly using shorthand syntax (similar to Emmet in web development).
 When a user types an abbreviation and presses Tab or Enter.

-- Replaces itself with the generated content (default behavior)
+-Replaces itself with the generated content (default behavior) -Inserts new blocks after itself (if enabled)

-- Inserts new blocks after itself (if enabled)
+## Key Features
 ### Abbreviation Syntax:

 - p>lorem5 → Creates a paragraph with 5 word.
 - h2>lorem5 → Creates a heading with 5 words.
 - ul>li*3>lorem4 → Creates a bullet list with 3 items.
 - table>tr*2>td*3>lorem4 → Generates a 2x3 table.
-- group>h2>lorem5 → Creates a Group block with a heading.
+- group>h2>Title, p>lorem20 → Creates a Group block with a heading and paragraph.
-- h2>Title, p>lorem20 → Creates a heading and a paragraph as sibling.
+- h2>Title, p>lorem20 → Creates a heading and a paragraph as sibling blocks.

 ## Converts HTML to Gutenberg Blocks: